Jhgomez/CompilerFrontend/ProjectoParser/assembly/README.md

-compiling a function is move the generated code to another "buffer", then leave a space in the stack and the mimic to store the the return address and then create the variables that represent the parameters either with an empty space for each or a randon/default value, however be aware a value is always added to the to the mimic of the stack, which again is a collection, then we execute the code just to generate the instructions that live inside the function, the instrucctions genreated by a function declaration will be written once only when a function call is found first thing is write the return address and then write the value to each parameter, then we jump and link to and the function is executed. and return when it is finished
+compiling a function is move the generated code to another "buffer", then leave a space in the stack and the mimic to store the the return address and then create the variables that represent the parameters either with an empty space for each or a randon/default value, however be aware a value is always added to the to the mimic of the stack, which again is a collection, then we execute the code just to generate the instructions that live inside the function, the instrucctions genreated by a function declaration will be written once only when a function call is found first thing is write the return address and then save the value of the parameters that are being passed as arguments, then we jump and link and the function is executed. and return when it is finished

 check the entries file to test application.